There are several variations of the 1099 form, so simply asking what is a 1099 form will not get you the answer you might be looking for.

 Non-U.S. workers: Do I need to issue a 1099 to a foreign worker?

 For example, let’s say you hire a freelance writer who is a Brazilian citizen.
-The freelance writer performs all services (i.e., writes the articles) outside the U.S. from the writer’s home in Brazil, and earns $900 for the year, which you pay through PayPal.
+The freelance writer performs all services (i.e., writes the articles) outside the U.S. from the writer’s home in Brazil, and earns $900 for the year.
 In that case, you probably don’t need to issue a 1099 to that foreign worker.

 However, if the foreign worker performs any work inside the United States, you would need to file the 1099.